Targeting-explained-banner-v2

 There are two main types of targeting within linear TV:

-The regions you can advertise within on linear TV are the most granular for ITV.
-You can see more detail on the regions you can buy here.
-Channel 4 divides the UK into six broad regions, again you can see more detail from Channel 4 on this here.
+The regions you can advertise within on linear TV are the most granular for ITV – you can see more detail on those regions here.
+Channel 4 divides the UK into six broad regions - you can find out more here.

 If you’re interested in targeting specific demographic audiences, it’s possible to buy from a list of roughly 15 audiences, which cover the most popular options, i.e. 16-34s, ABC1 Men, ABC1 Women, Children, Housepersons with Children etc. If it’s not possible to buy the audience that you’re most interested in targeting, then you need to choose an audience that is the closest match.
 Your media agency will able to help you decide on the most cost-effective way of achieving this.